skulpt/skulpt/introduction.rst

     Hello, World!

-Here is the same code in the activecode interpreter.
+Here is the example in activecode.
 Give it a try!

 .. activecode:: ch01_2
     :nopre: